 The Old Stand is one of Dublin’s most favoured social haunts, being a traditional pub which has been located on this site in Exchequer Street for well over 300 Years.

-With an abundance of old world charm this pub is to the visitor a warm, chatty, convivial pub which can be closely identified with the image of Dublin itself.
+With an abundance of old world charm, this pub is a warm, chatty, convivial pub which can be closely identified with the image of Dublin itself.

 Exchequer Street derived its name in 1776 from the old Exchequer which was sited here, having formerly been known from 1728 as Chequer Lane.
 In those days, Exchequer Street ran from Georges Street onto Grafton Street as the Eastern end of this street did not become Wicklow Street until 1838.